trevorbaca/animales/animales/etc/to-do.md

 2. Correct contrabass repeat tie direction in V.

+3. Reset fermata measure spacing to 1/4.

-3. Model staff / part / instrument / margin markup relationships.
+4. Model staff / part / instrument / margin markup relationships.
     Constrain margin markup by staff, part, instrument.

-4. Eventually implement cross-segment broken spanner checks.
+5. Eventually implement cross-segment broken spanner checks.

-5. Eventually color cross-segment broken spanners.
+6. Eventually color cross-segment broken spanners.

-6. Eventually teach (llm) more about measure checks.
+7. Eventually teach (llm) more about measure checks.
     Right now (lle) shows % measure_count = 4.
     Should be % time_signatures = ['4/4', '4/4', '2/4', '3/4'] instead.

-7. Figure out what file metadata Preview is looking at for file open size.
+8. Figure out what file metadata Preview is looking at for file open size.

-8. Teach (llm) how to handle the case that scorewide spacing specifies layout information for more measures than currently exist in score.
+9. Teach (llm) how to handle the case that scorewide spacing specifies layout information for more measures than currently exist in score.
     Right now (llm) errors with:
         Remaking animales/builds/tabloid-score/layout.ly ...